Dates for the next Light and Health Institute to be announced soon.

 |3:00||Final questions and review||D. Frering|

 Participants who register by October 20th will receive a Daysimeter (personal light measurement device) to wear prior to the Institute.
 Daysimeters and instructions will be mailed out to registrants approximately two weeks before the start of the course.
 Participants will return their Daysimeters when they arrive at the LRC for the Light and Health Institute; LRC researchers will analyze the light exposure data collected; and participants will receive a report detailing their circadian entrainment during the experimental period.

 About the instructors

 Andrew Bierman, MS, LC — Professor Bierman is a senior research scientist at the LRC and an expert in photometry and radiometry.
 He is currently conducting research on the non-visual effects of light on health and circadian regulation.
 Other areas of research include mesopic vision (vision at low light levels), color vision, lighting controls, measurement of lighting efficiency, photosensor technology, and fluorescent lighting systems.
 Professor Bierman is one of our country's leading experts in photometric measurement and is the head of the LRC’s photometric laboratories.

-Mariana Figueiro, PhD — Dr. Figueiro is an associate professor and program director at the LRC.
+Mariana Figueiro, PhD — Dr. Figueiro is a professor and program director at the LRC.
 Her research areas include energy-efficient lighting, human factors in lighting, and working to better understand and quantify light as a stimulus for the circadian system.
 An architect by training, Dr. Figueiro received her Ph.D. in multidisciplinary science and her M.S. in lighting degrees from Rensselaer.
 She received the 2006 James D. Watson Award and the 2007 Office of Naval Research Young Investigator Award to continue her work in circadian photobiology.
 In addition to managing the LRC's Light and Health program, she serves as advisor and thesis committee member for graduate students and teaches Light and Health and Human Factors in Lighting.